 Therefore, when I started to take my own businesses abroad, I resolved to make it a priority from the outset to try for “one company thinking”, for which the key is to get everyone respecting each other and working together.

-It’s not so hard where the new overseas operation is a sales office, or is dedicated to expand the business with a new market, product or service.
+Achieving a common corporate identity is not so hard where the new overseas operation is a sales office, or is dedicated to expand the business with a new market, product or service.
 The real challenge comes where work is being transferred abroad – for example, taking accounts processing or customer call centres to a lower cost economy.
-Whilst most companies dedicate effort to inspiring the new overseas workforce with the corporate identity and values, many pay scant attention to staff in existing operations, except those destined to lose their jobs as a result of the change.
+Most companies dedicate effort to inspiring the new overseas workforce with the corporate identity and values, but many onlypay scant attention to staff in existing operations, except those destined to lose their jobs as a result of the change.

 - When you set up a new overseas operation, don’t just use it to transfer work abroad.
 Add a small number of staff that will work on exploiting the new base to expand your company’s market, or to deliver extra services back to the home base that are new and valuable.